 Color psychology refers to how colors affect our emotions and behaviors.
-Whether we are conscious of it or not, we react to different colors depending on our personal taste, family upbringing and cultural background.
-Read more: What Is the Psychology of Color?
-Article
+Whether we are conscious of it or not, we react to different colors depending on complex interactions and factors such as:

 Common Medical Abbreviations & Terms